Hail to the Thief: Lyrics and themes

-Title

-Radiohead struggled to name the album.
-They considered titling it The Gloaming (meaning "twilight" or "dusk"), but this was rejected as too "poetic" and "doomy" and so became the album's subtitle.
-Other titles considered included Little Man Being Erased, The Boney King of Nowhere and Snakes and Ladders, which became the alternative titles for "Go To Sleep", "There There" and "Sit Down.
-Stand Up".
-The use of alternative titles was inspired by Victorian playbills showcasing moralistic songs played in music halls.

 The phrase "hail to the thief" was used by anti-Bush protesters as a play on "Hail to the Chief", the American presidential anthem.
 Yorke described hearing the phrase for the first time as a "formative moment".
 Radiohead chose the title partly in reference to Bush, but also in response to "the rise of doublethink and general intolerance and madness ... like individuals were totally out of control of the situation ... a manifestation of something not really human".
-The title also references the leak of an unfinished version of the album before its release.
-Yorke worried it might be misconstrued solely as reference to the US election, but his bandmates felt it "conjured up all the nonsense and absurdity and jubilation of the times".
+The title also references the leak of an unfinished version of the album before its release, and Yorke's insecurity over Radiohead's success.
+Yorke worried that it would be construed solely as reference to the US election, but his bandmates felt it "conjured up all the nonsense and absurdity and jubilation of the times".
+In 2025, Yorke said Jonny Greenwood had "begged him" not to use it.